90-day notice period waived, Satyapal Singh relieved in a day

-RR Patil accepted Singh's resignation with immediate effect; his notice period was waived and his papers were processed; Singh is likely to join the BJP on Sunday
+RR Patil accepted Mumbai Police Commissioner's resignation with immediate effect; his notice period was waived and his papers were processed; Singh is likely to join the BJP on Sunday

 The developments over processing city police chief Dr Satyapal Singh’s resignation at Mantralaya on Friday were enough to draw a conclusion that the Nationalist Congress Party (NCP) was keen to relieve the officer at the earliest.